 Justin Trudeau’s economic absurdities

-English and French versions of my article this week on Justin Trudeau’s absurd declarations about the economy these past several months.
+The Huffington Post Canada and the Huffington Post Québec ran the English and French versions of my article this week on Justin Trudeau’s absurd declarations about the economy these past several months.
 The English version is reproduced below.

 Also, I was in Calgary this week and gave an interview to Licia Corbella, the Calgary Herald‘s editorial page editor.
 You can read her excellent article here.